Polypants/threejs_tutorial/README.md

 scene.add(pointLight);
 ```

-So now we can see our ball, with the light coming in a little bit from the side.
+So now we can see our ball again with light shining on it little bit from the side.
 It looks 3D, but it would be better if we could see it from different angles.

-## Setting up OrbitControls
+### Setting up OrbitControls

 `OrbitControls` is a package made for Three.js to set up basic click and drag controls for a scene.
+We'll need to do a couple things for it to work.
+The first is initializing the controls.
-After the camera code, add the following code to initialize the controls.
+After the camera code, add the following code.

 ```
 var controls = new OrbitControls(camera);
 ```

-## Setting up the Render Loop
+### Setting up the Render Loop

 There’s one more thing we’ll need to set up before we can have the controls working.

 Right now, the `renderer.render()` is being run once, to display a single static image.
 To be able to update the scene, we’ll need to call it recursively (over and over) for each frame.
 We could use a `setInterval()` function, but `requestAnimationFrame()` has optimizations for this specific purpose, like pausing when we're not viewing the webpage.

 ```
 animate();